what to expect from your custom Newborn Session

 - MAKE THE BED.

 Just this once at least, pretty please!
 There's nothing more intimate and lovely than photographing a new family all cuddled up in the bed together.
 Seriously.
 It tends to be some of my favorite images.
 I highly recommend light or creamy bedding to help keep the images light and airy.
-If you don't have it, we can keep the images with the bright and clean look just using white sheets.
+If you don't have it, we can keep the images with the bright and clean look by opening up the duvet and just using white sheets.
 Don't fret, I'm accustomed to making a ton of improvisations during my sessions.
 (Spoiler alert: kids are unpredictable.
 Go figure!)

 - NICE N' COZY.

-I recommend that you keep your home a bit warmer than usual during your session with me.
-If your AC is running, we may temporarily turn it off so that the spot I use for the newborn portraits isn't directly under a vent.
+I recommend that you keep your home a tad warmer than usual during your session with me.
+If it's the summer season and your AC is running, we may temporarily turn it off so that the spot I use for the newborn portraits isn't directly under a vent (aka no need to turn on the heat).
 Remember, newborns are accustomed to being all warm and cozy in mama's womb.
 And then I come in, yanking their clothes off for those adorable naked baby shots...they tend to not be so happy!
 The warmer temperature is guaranteed to make the session run a bit more smooth and helps them sleep better.
 I may get some pit stains, but as long as the baby is warm and comfortable, that's all that matters!

 - YOUR BABE.